 Today we travel by coach from Boston to New York.
 En route we shall visit New Haven, the home of Yale University.
-Here we shall have lunch and make a brief visit to the remarkable university's Art Gallery, home
+Here we shall have lunch and make a brief visit to the remarkable university's Art Gallery, home to Van Gogh's The Night Cafe.

-We then continue on to New Canaan where we visit one of the great architectural masterpieces of the USA - Philip Johnson's Glass House.
+We then continue on to New Canaan where we visit one of the great architectural masterpieces of the USA

+- Philip Johnson's Glass House.
 Designed in 1949 the house has exterior walls of glass and almost no interior structures; it is a transparent glass box that seamlessly integrates into the surrounding landscape.
 Its counterpart is The Brick House that faces it across a grass court.
 Here the brick walls are unbroken, except for small round windows at the rear, with skylights illuminating the interior.
 The Brick House is currently closed for restoration work.
 (Overnight New York) B

-Day 9: Monday 23 September, New York
+Day 8: Monday 22 September, New York

-- Metropolitan Museum of Art - Central Park Walk
+- Metropolitan Museum of Art - Central Park